Macduff Lifeboat Station: History

-1970s onwards
+1974 onwards

-The decision to withdraw the All-weather lifeboat was reversed in 1974, and a station was re-established, but this time located at Macduff, and named Macduff Lifeboat Station.
-A twenty-year-old 52-foot lifeboat James & Margaret Boyd ON 913), which previously served at for 19 years, was placed on service temporarily for one year.
+Just five years after the closure of Whitehills lifeboat station, the decision to withdraw the All-weather lifeboat was reversed in 1974.
+However, instead of returning to Whitehills, a new station, Macduff Lifeboat Station, was established and located at Macduff.
+A twenty-year-old 52 ft Barnett-class lifeboat lifeboat, James & Margaret Boyd (ON 913), previously on service at for 19 years, was placed on service for a one year trial period.